SJTU-ViSYS/M2DGR/README.md

 ## 6.Future Plans
 In the future, we plan to update and extend our project from time to time, striving to build a comprehensive SLAM benchmark similar to the KITTI dataset for ground robots.
 ### If you have any suggestions, do not hesitate to propose an issue.
-And if you find our dataset helpful in your study, a star is the best affirmation for us.
+And if you find our dataset helpful in your research, a simple star is the best affirmation for us.